software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-understanding-cairo-packages.md

 # Understanding Cairo Packages

 There are several requirements that Cairo packages have to follow.
-Further documentation pages assume some knowledge of Cairo package structure.
+Further documentation pages assume some knowledge of the Cairo package structure.
 Please refer to this page for details.

 ## `.cairo` files

-Files with `.cairo` extension contain cairo code, including Starknet contracts.
-A file can define multiple methods, structures etc.
+Files with the `.cairo` extension contain Cairo code, including Starknet contracts.
+A file may define multiple methods, structures etc.

 ## Modules

-Module consists of one or more cairo files, usually organized in a single directory.
-To define a module, create `.cairo` file named like the module and define components of this module with `mod` keyword.
+A module consists of one or more Cairo files, usually organized in a single directory.
+To define a module, create a `.cairo` file named like the module and define components of this module with the `mod` keyword.

 ```
 my_module/